hydrainnighe/ucsyctf-2026/Reverse/Gogosaquad.md

 This challenge is tricky for me and need times to solve

-first the challenge doesn't have a lot of functions , i cant find the important functions like mains and othes.
+first the challenge doesn't have a lot of functions , i cant find the important functions like mains and others.

 <img width="1920" height="1045" alt="cantfindmain" src="https://github.com/user-attachments/assets/90a8a58f-6144-43bc-8560-2bb0d7d2bc8a" />